How To Bake Apple Pie In Single-Serve Canning Jars

 Reduce The Crust Volume: I’ll probably just use a bottom crust and a top crust, not bothering to line the sides.
 I felt that much crust made each individual pie a little too ‘crust-heavy’.

-Plus if the top crust is fully contained inside the jar you could cook these cute pies earlier in the day and then put lids on the cooked and cooled pies until you enjoy them tonight for supper.
+And if the top crust is fully contained inside the jar you could cook these cute pies earlier in the day and then put lids on the cooked and cooled pies until you enjoy them tonight for supper.

 How Many Individual Apple Pies Can You Make?

-As it turned out I used all my crust on the 4 canning jar apple pies I needed.
+I’m guessing you could make at least 6 individual apple pies!
+I used all my crust on the 4 individual apple pies I needed.
 But I still had about 1/3 of my quart jar of apple pie filling left.

 But the pies were delicious and made an oh-so-cute presentation, so I’ll absolutely do this again with the above changes.
 Here’s the recipe as I plan on amending it:

-Single-Serve Apple Pies Baked In Mason Jars
+Single-Serve Apple Pies Baked In Ramekins

 Course Dessert